 Types of Pipe Hangers & Clamps & Hardware & Pipe Saddles

 U-bolts are versatile fasteners used to secure pipes, conduits, cables, and machinery, or U with screw threads on both ends.
-They have primarily been used to support pipework, pipes through which fluids and gasses pass.
-As such, U-bolts were measured using pipework engineering speak.
-A U-bolt would be described by the size of pipe it was supporting.
-U-bolts are also used to hold ropes together.
+They have primarily been used to support pipework, lines through which fluids and gasses pass.

 Four elements uniquely define any U-bolt: